eyelight/breath/README.md

 ```
 At this point, your LED is not breathing, but it is ready to receive a `breath.Conf` via the `Breathe` method, which passes a `breath.Conf` to a long-lived goroutine to which you can modify behavior as the situation changes by calling Breathe again with a new `breath.Conf`.

 If you want to create multiple breath configurations, you can easily pass them by name.
-Let's create two.
+Let's create some.

 ```golang
 bouncy := breath.Conf{